-AMK- Social Perf formance Management : Framework Period Evaluated: 1st Jan to 31st Dec 2021 Re egular Monitoring Information presented: 4 th March 2022 Depth of Outreach Adequacy of Product Transperency & Client Protection Responsibility to Staff Change Effect Source of Information VB + ID Benchmark: ID poor for 2021 since PPI is not available Retention% Dormancy saving Multiple laon Exit/reject Survey Customer experience survey (multi products) Service quality measurement 2021 Brand awareness 2021 Multiple laon Loan utility Borrower awareness Mi client awareness Saving Awareness Client grievance Staff exitStaff Satisfaction Indicators ID Poor PPI - in Updating progress Multiple Loan Ratio Loan Usgae by Client Awareness Score over products and serive of Tracking issues Staff Tumover and explanations on Reasons for registration Satisfaction Reason why staff considering to resign from AMK
+AMK - Social Performance Reporting Framework

-YYYY OF Assessment: Social Performance sment - Summary DEPTH OF OUTREACH ADEQUACY OF PRODUCTS TRANSPARENCY & CLIENT PROTECTION RESPONSIBILITY TO STAFF CHANGE EFFECT Methodology, Process and Reports / Sources of Info Are you satisfied with the accuracy of the methodology and process applied? ••• • • • • • • • • • • • • y, Proc Is this result/finding in line with the mission? • • • • • • • • • • • • Wethodology, Process and Reports / Sources of Info Based on these findings, are there foreseeable issues in the future? • • • • • • • • • • • • • • • Met Rep Is data or Information Missing: • • • • • • • • • • • • • • • Issues to report Issues to Report Any Other Other:
+Period Evaluated: 1 st Jan 2022 to December 2022 Regular Monitoring Information presented: De- cember 2022 Depth of Outreach Adequacy of Products Transparency & Client Protection Responsibility to Staff Change Effect Sources of Information VB + ID Benchmark: ID poor for 2021 since PPI is not available Retention % Dormancy saving Multiple loan Exit/reject survey Customer experience survey (multi Products) Service quality measurement 2021 Brand awareness 2021 Multiple loan Loan utility Borrower awareness MI client awareness Saving Awareness Client grievance Staff Exit Staff Satisfaction Sources of Information • ID Poor • PPI - in updating progress Multiple loan Ratio Loan Usage by Client Awareness Score over products and services Number of Trackinglssues Staff Turnover and Explanations on Reason for resignation Satisfaction Reason why staff considering to resign from AMK

-This Social Performance Reporting Framework is an integral part of SPC meeting minutes.
+SOCIAL F ASSESSMENT: 2022 PERFPRMANCE MENT - SUMMARY Depth of Outreach Adequacy of Products Transparency and Client Protection Responsibility to Staff Chance Effect o Are you satisfied with the accuracy of the methodology and process applied? • • • • • • • • • • • • • • • Process ar rces of Inf Is this result/finding in line with the mission? • • • • • • • • • • • • • • • Methodology, Process and Reports / Sources of Info Based on these findings, are there foreseeable issues in the future? • • • • • • • • • • • • • • • Is data or information missing: • • • • • • • • • • • • • • • Issues to Report Issues to Report Any Other Other:

-KEY SOCIAL
+This is the Social Performance Framework format.
+It is an integral part of the SPC meeting minutes.

-PERFORMANCE FINDINGS
+▲ KEY SOCIAL PERFORMANCE FINDINGS

-To measure its social mission, AMK both conducts social reearch studies and analyses internal data from its Management Information Systems on an ongoing basis to monitor key indicators of its social performance.
+To measure its social mission, AMK conducted several social researches as well as run the analysis using its MIS data throughout the year to monitor key indicators of its social performance.
 Key findings from those researches and data analysis are illustrated in the Social Performance Framework Report.
 The report is discussed by the Social Performance Committee (SPC) and presented to the Board of Directors.
 This report analyzes the following four dimensions: Depth of Outreach, Adequacy of Products, Transparency and Client Protection, and Responsibility to Staff.
+The results of each aspect are shown using a Traffic-Light method (Red, Yellow, and Green) in which Red signals urgent action, Yellow represents item in needs of further action, and Green indicates low urgency.